oduameh/node-course/docs/Instructions/firewall-logging.md

 :::

-Adjust the node configuration file to allow a **Prometheus** server to scrape data from the node:
+Adjust the node configuration file to allow a **Prometheus** server to fetch data from the node:

 ```
 nano /home/n(x)/preview/config/config.json